ncastaldi/Full_Stack_Template/README.md

 ## Description

-This template repository built with MySQL, ExpressJS, HandlebarsJS, and NodeJS in mind.
+This template repository is built for projects using MySQL, ExpressJS, HandlebarsJS, and NodeJS.

 ## Table of Contents